juliangut/negotiate/README.md

 ### Middleware

-Middleware requires a list of scopes with a name.
+Middleware requires a list of negotiation scopes.
 Negotiation will take place in the middleware

 * If everything goes well request will have an attribute with a `\Jgut\Negotiate\Provider` object
-* If negotiation raises an error then
+* If negotiation goes south
   * A 415 response will be returned if Content-Type header negotiation fails
   * A 406 response will be returned if any other negotiation fails